Premier Squash League

 World Ranking #580

 Adam is a current University of Nottingham Scholar and competes for the Men's 1st team in British Universities & Colleges Sport (BUCS).
 Before taking time out for an injury, Adam held a career-high ranking of #105 and reached the semi-finals of the British U23 Open in January 2016.
-This summer he was selected to represent Great Britain at World University Championship Squash (WUCS) where he won team gold.
+Last summer he was selected to represent Great Britain at World University Championship Squash (WUCS) where he won team gold.

 World Ranking #189